 Mortgage liabilities at ResCap from faulty home loans made before the housing bubble burst helped derail Ally’s initial public offering.
 A successful sale of the unit would allow Ally Chief Executive Officer Michael Carpenter to separate the auto lender from its money-losing unit.

 Ocwen has already bolstered its home-loan business, including the purchase of WL Ross & Co.’s Homeward, which services about 422,000 mortgages with an unpaid principal balance exceeding $77 billion, according to a statement from Ocwen.

-Its shares (OCN) had gained 25 percent since the announcement of the Homeward acquisition through yesterday.
+Its shares (OCN:US) had gained 25 percent since the announcement of the Homeward acquisition through yesterday.

 The purchase of Homeward gives Ocwen a much more robust origination business, making home loans to consumers, that will provide for a “sustainable source of future growth,” the company’s CEO William Erbey said in the statement announcing the deal.
 Homeward has been originating loans at a rate of about $10 billion a year, he said.

 “Market reaction to the Ocwen deal has been strongly favorable, just as we had hoped, because it repositioned Ocwen” and will immediately add to earnings, Ross said.

 Ocwen had teamed up for the ResCap bid with Walter Investment Management Corp.
 (WAC:US), according to a person familiar with the matter, who declined to be identified because negotiations are private.